ivanursul/ivanursul/_posts/2017-08-03-counting-eggs-design.markdown

 ### <a href="#" name=""><i class="fa fa-link anchor" aria-hidden="true"></i></a> Definition of counted egg

-We decided that the most efficient way to count released egg is to count it, when it's disappearing from the screen, or in another words, approaching the end of the conveyor.
-Then, OpenCV doesn't find it, we detect it, since we store a list of eggs and then we can release it.
+We decided that the most efficient way to count released egg is to count it, when it disappears from the screen, or in other words, approaches to the end of the conveyor.
+Then, OpenCV doesn't find it, we detect it, since we store a list of eggs and we finally can release it.

 ![](assets/images/egg-project/release.gif){: .center-image }